Diamond Cutting and Gemstone Lapidary

 Rough Cutting Services

-After our cutting work is complete we are able to provide a laboratory report from The Gemological Institute of America, AGL, or similar types labs as well as appraisal services.
-Should you decide you'd like to make use out of your stone we are happy to discuss mounting your stone as well.
+Once our cutting work is complete, we can provide a laboratory report from the Gemological Institute of America (GIA), AGL, or similar reputable labs, along with appraisal services.
+If you'd like to transform your stone into a finished piece, we're also happy to discuss custom mounting options.

 Contact us for more information